-The Faculty of Biochemistry, Biophysics and Biotechnology (FBBB) at the Jagiellonian University, is one of the fifteen faculties of the Jagiellonian University, the oldest Polish university that was founded in 1364 and is the second largest University in Poland.
+The Faculty of Biochemistry, Biophysics and Biotechnology (FBBB) at the Jagiellonian University, is one of the sixteen faculties of the Jagiellonian University, the oldest Polish university that was founded in 1364 and is the second largest University in Poland.
 The Faculty is a leading research and teaching institution in Poland well recognized internationally in the field of modern biology.
 Historically the former Institute of Molecular Biology that was established in 1970 was transformed into the Faculty of Biotechnology in 2002 and since 2006 bears the present name.

-The Faculty consists of 16 Departments and 1 Laboratory and employs 234 people, including 143 members of the academic staff (25 full professors, 19 associate professors, 85 assistant professors, 9 assistants and 5 lecturers).
+The Faculty consists of sixteen Departments and one Laboratory and employs 234 people, including 143 members of the academic staff (25 full professors, 19 associate professors, 85 assistant professors, 9 assistants and 5 lecturers).
 The rest is a very important group of people working behind-the-scenes that includes 56 members of laboratory staff, 15 of technical support staff, and 19 of administrative and service staff.

 Since 2001 the Faculty occupies a modern "intelligent building" located on the Campus of the 600th Anniversary of the Restoration of the Jagiellonian University, shortly called the Third Campus.
 This is the first university building in Poland that obtained the European quality certificate BQS-03/2001 from TÜV SÜDDEUTSCHLAND.
 The total area of the building is over 14 thousand square meters.